Designed For Scale

 Finally, in both its constitution and its Public Health Act, Nepal commits to a specific package of essential healthcare services in achieving Universal Health Coverage (UHC).

-These three features – insurance, decentralization, and UHC—offer a tremendous opportunity for our team to work with municipalities to adopt our model, assess its impact at scale, and, bring to bear lessons to other countries.
+These three features – insurance, decentralization, and UHC—offer a tremendous opportunity for our team to work with municipalities to adopt our model, assess its impact at scale.

-Based on this opportunity, our focus for the next five years will be on achieving high-value, integrated municipal healthcare systems by strengthening primary care service provision at the municipal level.
-This approach will also introduce further sustainability into our work by increasing government revenue streams via insurance reimbursements and opportunities for joint financing of interventions through expanded municipal budgets.
+Based on this opportunity, our focus for the next five years will be on achieving high-value, integrated healthcare systems by strengthening primary care service provision at the local (municipal) level.
+This approach aims to leverage government revenue streams via insurance reimbursements and opportunities for joint financing of interventions through expanded municipal budgets.

 We have learned tremendous lessons from over a decade of operating a facility- as well as a community-based provider of quality healthcare.
 This ground experience has uniquely positioned us for this next phase of growth.